Biden marks Memorial Day nearly 2 years after ending America's longest war, lauds troops' sacrifice

 WASHINGTON (AP) — President Joe Biden lauded the sacrifice of generations of U.S. troops who died fighting for their country as he marked Memorial Day with the traditional wreath-laying ceremony at Arlington National Cemetery.

 Biden was joined by first lady Jill Biden, Vice President Kamala Harris and Harris’ husband, Douglas Emhoff, for the 155th National Memorial Day Observance.
-He had a moment of contemplation in front of the wreath and later bowed his head in prayer.
+He had a moment of contemplation in front of the wreath, which was adorned with flowers and a red, white and blue bow, and then bowed his head in prayer.

+“We must never forget the price that was paid to protect our democracy,” Biden said later in an address at Memorial Amphitheater.
+“We must never forget the lives these flags, flowers and marble markers represent.”

+”Every year we remember,” he said.
+“And every year it never gets easier.”

 Monday’s federal holiday honoring America’s fallen service members came a day after Biden and Republican House Speaker Kevin McCarthy reached final agreement on a deal that would raise America’s debt limit and that now awaits approval by Congress.